jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     TypeError: multiply() takes 0 positional arguments but 2 were given

-  then add 2 variables for the positional arguments
+  then I add 2 variables for the positional arguments

   .. code-block:: python
+    :emphasize-lines: 1

     def multiply(a, b):
         return None